mschuchard/linter-terraform-syntax/README.md

 ### Usage
 - To quickly and easily access issues in other files, you will need to change the settings inside Linter-UI-Default.
 For `Panel Represents` and/or `Statusbar Represents`, you will need to change their options to `Entire Project`.
 This will allow you to use either display to quickly access issues in other files by clicking on the displayed information.
 Note this will not work on directory issues since a directory cannot be opened in a pane.
-- Support for linting with `plan` was dropped in version 1.6.0.
+- Support for linting with `plan` was removed in version 1.6.0.
 Please downgrade to 1.5.1 if you wish to continue linting with `plan`.